 Ultimately, this information could not be concealed.
 These corporations finally started to be held accountable when the first asbestos-related lawsuit was filed in 1966 (Tomplait v.
 Johns-Manville, et. al.).

 The type of lawsuit you may file against an asbestos manufacturer will depend on whether you are filing the suit as the victim, or as a family member who is suing on behalf of someone who has died from mesothelioma or another asbestos-related disease.

 Living victims file a personal injury claim.
 The damages that you may receive under such a claim could include compensation for medical costs, loss of income, and pain and suffering.
 In addition, a judge or jury may add punitive damages.

 Family members of a deceased asbestos exposure victim may be able to file a wrongful death suit.
 Although the laws and procedures involved differ from those associated with a personal injury claim, the plaintiffs are seeking the same remedy.

 You may have heard that there is a statute of limitations for filing a claim.
 This is the period of time you have to file your claim, or lawsuit; otherwise, your right to sue is forfeit.
 Even if that time has expired, you may still be able to file a claim against the trusts that have been established to compensate victims of asbestos exposure.
 In the case of malignant mesothelioma, this period varies considerably from one state to the next.
-So it's best to file your complaint as soon as possible after your diagnosis
+So it’s best to file your complaint as soon as possible after your diagnosis has been confirmed.

 Keep in mind that symptoms of mesothelioma can take decades to appear.
 Many shipyard workers employed during World War II were not diagnosed with asbestos cancer until the 1980s.